- My LS

 - How can the LSB help and where can you work together?

-In parallel, the LSB will be undertaking some preliminary work on reserved activities in the context of the new strategy development.
+In parallel, the LSB is undertaking some preliminary work on reserved activities in the context of the new strategy development.

 Under section 24 of the Legal Services Act 2007 (the Act), the LSB Board may recommend to the lord chancellor to add any legal activity to the activities which are currently reserved.